Urinary tract pain constantly. Causes of bladder pain in women

 Other causes of pain and diseases of the excretory system

-The occurrence of unpleasant sensations is associated with various reasons: lifestyle, physical injuries, non-compliance with personal hygiene.
-All this affects the state of the genitourinary system.
+The occurrence of unpleasant sensations is associated with various reasons: lifestyle, physical injuries, lack of personal hygiene.
+All this affects the condition of the genitourinary system.
 The most common causes of pain:

 1. 1.
 Urolithiasis.